Discover More About Embracing Age

 Boundaries & confidentiality - Volunteers will be trained on what the boundaries are during their visits to elderly care home residents.
 Confidentiality and consent will also be fully covered by the training provided.

-Dementia & communication challenges - Training will be provided on how to communicate with someone who has dementia.
-It is common for people living with dementia to have trouble finding the right words, or they may repeat things over and over.
-Some people will also be hard of hearing making it more difficult to communicate.
-The training will provide volunteers with knowledge on how to handle all kinds of communication challenges.
+Dementia & communication challenges - Training will be provided on how to effectively communicate with individuals who have dementia.
+It is common for people living with dementia to struggle to find the right words or to repeat themselves frequently.
+Additionally, some individuals may have hearing difficulties, which can complicate communication.
+This training will equip volunteers with the knowledge and skills needed to address various communication challenges.

-Safeguarding - Safeguarding is the action taken to promote the welfare of vulnerable elderly people and to keep them out of harm's way.
-Volunteers will be trained on this so that they know how to keep the care home residents safe during their visits.
+Safeguarding - Safeguarding refers to the actions taken to promote the welfare of vulnerable elderly individuals and protect them from harm.
+Volunteers will receive training on this subject, ensuring they know how to keep care home residents safe during their visits.

 Ongoing support will be provided to churches to make sure that:

-There are approximately 17,500 care homes around the UK and around 50,000 churches.
-If you are a member of a church and would like to make a huge difference in elderly care home residents' lives, or a care home that would like to get involved, Embracing Age would be very interested in hearing from you.
+There are approximately 17,500 care homes in the UK and around 50,000 churches.
+If you are a member of a church and would like to make a huge difference in elderly care home residents' lives, or if you are a care home that would like to get involved, Embracing Age would be very interested in hearing from you.
 Don't hesitate to contact them today!

 Are you looking for a care home near you?
-Please get in touch for expert help in shortlisting care homes.
+Please contact us for expert help with shortlisting care homes.